ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-pwa-step03.md

   }
 ```

-We want to take the `: this.defaultLocation)` line and replace it with code that gets the location using the Web API.
+We want to take the `: this.defaultPosition)` line and replace it with code that gets the location using the Web API.
 Time to write a private function:

 ```TypeScript
   private getCurrentPositionWebApi(): Promise<{